googleapis/google-api-nodejs-client/src/apis/abusiveexperiencereport/README.md

 # @google/abusiveexperiencereport

-> View Abusive Experience Report data, and get a list of sites that have a significant number of abusive experiences.
+> Views Abusive Experience Report data, and gets a list of sites that have a significant number of abusive experiences.

 ## Installation